gowtham0077/traffic-sign-reorganization/README.md

 A small step using TensorFlow on Traffic Sign Detection and Classification

 The stop signs and pedestrian crossing signs are detected.
-The step to is given below.
+The step by step is given below.

 ## Dependencies of this program
 * Python 3.5+ or Anaconda